fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ## Background

-Recent advances in computational capabilities of machines along side advances in algorithmic intelligence, have surpassed expectations and resulted in stagg ering feats such as 'AlphaGo' defeating a world champion in the game of Go using deep neural networks.
+Recent advances in computational capabilities of machines along side advances in algorithmic intelligence, have surpassed expectations and resulted in staggering feats such as 'AlphaGo' defeating a world champion in the game of Go using deep neural networks.
 With all the perceived superiority of machines in decision making using Deep Learning we are interested in the question -- Do machines think like humans?

 ## The game